Where is the best place to save photos? How to store photos

 • — Professional reportage DSLR Nikon D4s has a resolution of 16 megapixels.

-And today, if they ask me where to store photos on the Internet for free, I will answer without hesitation - Google photos.
+And today, if they ask me where to store photos on the Internet for free, I will answer without hesitation - Google Photos.

 Now you know where to store photos on the Internet for free and free cloud storage with a large volume.

-And then ...
-Then you will be swirled by a whirlwind of everyday fuss, new events, pressing problems and joys, and you will finally forget about the folder of photos, cozy sheltered somewhere on the open spaces of your computer.
-Remember her next time, at least a year later, or even more, when nostalgia surges again, when the round anniversary of your wedding happens, when Aunt Manya comes to visit, whom you last saw, still walking under walking table.
-And it is here that the most unpleasant situation will be revealed, that it turns out that there are no photographs.
+Well, then...Then you will be whirled by the whirlwind of everyday bustle, new events, pressing problems and joys, and you will completely forget about the folder of photos, comfortably nestled somewhere in the vastness of your computer.
+You will remember her next time, at least a year later, or even more, when nostalgia comes flooding back again, when the full anniversary of your wedding happens, when Aunt Manya comes to visit, whom you last saw while walking under walking table And this is where the most unpleasant situation is revealed: it turns out that there are no photographs.

 4. Ideally, you need to buy two disks, make identical backups and store one of the disks in the house of close people - friends, parents.